-When you have a child account, it limits access to features like purchases, social media, connections, and online play.
+If you have a child account, your access to features like purchases, social media, connections, and online play will be limited.

-See what the minimum age for online accounts are in each country and learn what features are available in our article.
+See what the minimum age for online accounts are in each country and learn what features are available with a child account here.

 If you bought your game through Steam, check this Steam Support page* for some extra connection help.

-If something goes wrong with the DNS you are using, you may run into issues trying to connect to the internet.
+If something goes wrong with the DNS you're using, you may run into issues trying to connect to the internet.

 Here are a couple of free options that are available if you want to switch:

 EA does not own or operate Google DNS or Open DNS, nor can we make any changes to their pages or systems.
-Any use of these sites or their DNS servers is at your own risk.
+Use these sites or their DNS servers at your own risk.

-If you've ruled out issues with your account or server statuses, you can troubleshoot your connection starting with these advanced steps for all platforms.
+If you’ve ruled out issues with your account and server statuses but are still having connection issues, check out these advanced troubleshooting steps.
 These are advanced networking changes.
-If you're not comfortable making these changes, contact your Internet Service Provider (ISP) for help.
+If you're uncomfortable making these changes, contact your Internet Service Provider (ISP) for help.
 Make sure that you follow the steps in your router’s manual for specific instructions for your hardware.